smu160/smu160.github.io/content/posts/fft_and_quantum.md

 This post is not meant to discuss the theoretical aspects or the background of the FFT.
 There are a few amazing videos you can watch that cover the FFT.
-I'd highly reccomend the videos by [Vertiasium](https://www.youtube.com/watch?v=nmgFG7PUHfo), as well as [Reducible](https://youtu.be/h7apO7q16V0?si=xfwCJTorF2U7KJ2J).
+I'd highly recommend the videos by [Vertiasium](https://www.youtube.com/watch?v=nmgFG7PUHfo), as well as [Reducible](https://youtu.be/h7apO7q16V0?si=xfwCJTorF2U7KJ2J).
 Rather, we want to look at the underlying mechanics of the FFT implementation.